 }

 These lines define a function in Rust.
-The main function is special: it is always the first code that is run for every executable Rust program.
+The main function is special: it is always the first code that runs in every executable Rust program.
 The first line declares a function named main that has no parameters and returns nothing.
-If there were parameters, their names would go inside the parentheses, ( and ).
+If there were parameters, they would go inside the parentheses, ( and ).

-Also note that the function body is wrapped in curly brackets, { and }.
+Also, note that the function body is wrapped in curly brackets, { and }.
 Rust requires these around all function bodies.
-It’s considered good style to place the opening curly bracket on the same line as the function declaration, with one space in between.
+It’s good style to place the opening curly bracket on the same line as the function declaration, adding one space in between.

-At the time of writing, an automatic formatter, rustfmt, is under development.
-If you’d like to stick to a standard style across Rust projects, rustfmt is a tool that will format your code in a particular style.
-The plan is to eventually include it with the standard Rust distribution, like rustc, so depending on when you read this book, you may have it already installed!
+At the time of this writing, an automatic formatter tool called rustfmt is under development.
+If you want to stick to a standard style across Rust projects, rustfmt will format your code in a particular style.
+The Rust team plans to eventually include it with the standard Rust distribution, like rustc.
+So depending on when you read this book, it might already be installed on your computer!
 Check the online documentation for more details.

-Inside the main function, we have this code:
+Inside the main function is the following code:

 println!("Hello, world!");

-This line does all of the work in this little program: it prints text to the screen.
-There are a number of details to notice here.
-The first is that Rust style is to indent with four spaces, not a tab.
+This line does all the work in this little program: it prints text to the screen.
+There are four important details to notice here.
+First, Rust style is to indent with four spaces, not a tab.

-The second important detail is the println! call.
-This code is calling a Rust macro.
-If it were calling a function instead, it would be entered as println (without the !).
-We’ll discuss Rust macros in more detail in Appendix D, but for now you just need to know that when you see a ! that means that you’re calling a macro instead of a normal function.
+Second, println! calls a Rust macro.
+If it called a function instead, it would be entered as println (without the !).
+We’ll discuss Rust macros in more detail in Appendix D. For now, you just need to know that using a ! means that you’re calling a macro instead of a normal function.

+prod: check xref

-Next comes"Hello, world!" which is a string.
-We pass this string as an argument to println! and the total effect is that the string is printed to the screen.
-Easy enough!
+Third, you see the "Hello, world!" string.
+We pass this string as an argument to println!, and the string is printed to the screen.

-We end the line with a semicolon ;, which indicates that this expression is over, and the next one is ready to begin.
-Most lines of Rust code end with a ;.
+Fourth, we end the line with a semicolon ;, which indicates that this expression is over and the next one is ready to begin.
+Most lines of Rust code end with a semicolon.

 Compiling and Running Are Separate Steps

-You’ve just seen how to run a newly created program, so now let’s break that process down and examine each step.
+You’ve just run a newly created program, so let’s examine each step in the process.

-Before running a Rust program, you have to compile it using the Rust compiler by entering the rustc command and passing it the name of your source file, like this:
+Before running a Rust program, you must compile it using the Rust compiler by entering the rustc command and passing it the name of your source file, like this:

 $ rustc main.rs

-If you come from a C or C++ background, you’ll notice that this is similar to gcc or clang.
+If you have a C or C++ background, you’ll notice that this is similar to gcc or clang.
 After compiling successfully, Rust outputs a binary executable.

-On Linux, Mac, and PowerShell on Windows, you can see the executable by entering the ls command in your shell as follows:
+On Linux, macOS, and PowerShell on Windows, you can see the executable by entering the ls command in your shell as follows:

 $ ls